scubastove4/Deja_Brew/README.md

 Package installations:

+- Fork and clone the repository
-- Initialize node modules with npm init -y
+- Initialize node modules with npm i

 ## **_Screenshots_**